calvin-mcd/Kestrel47/README.md

  commission for Falconloft#4615

  40s keyboard inspired by the TG4x. sandwich style case with midlayers case.
-Supports Bluetooth enabled micro controllers as well as smd and throughhole diodes.
+Supports Bluetooth enabled micro controllers with use of this [power btton](https://tech.alpsalpine.com/e/products/detail/SSSS811101/) as well as smd and throughhole style diodes.

  concept, case design and firmware by Falconloft#4615, pcb design by Calvin#0563

 ## Layout

 ![](https://github.com/calvin-mcd/Kestrel47/blob/main/Images/layout.png)